Wafaa-Farook/ecobin/README.md

 It calculates carbon footprint in kilograms of CO₂ equivalent (CO₂e) and visualizes your emissions with a pie chart.
 EcoBin provides tailored suggestions to reduce your carbon output.
 Categorizes your footprint level into:
--**Safe Level: Minimal environmental impact.
+-Safe Level: Minimal environmental impact.
--**Moderate Level: Some adjustments recommended.
+-Moderate Level: Some adjustments recommended.
--**Unsafe Level: Consider significant changes.
+-Unsafe Level: Consider significant changes.
 - **Recycling Locator :** Find nearby recycling centers effortlessly using integrated map functionality powered by OpenStreetMap.
 - **Eco Tips:** Receive helpful, easy-to-implement tips for sustainable living.Daily eco-friendly habits and advice on reducing plastic, conserving water, and minimizing energy consumption.